Itz-Me-NandhithaC/PYTHON_LEARNING/EDA_FUNCTIONS/PART_1/README_part_1.md

 Welcome to **Learn Functions – Part 1**! 🚀
 This Jupyter Notebook introduces the fundamentals of **Exploratory Data Analysis (EDA)** using Python and **Pandas**.
 The notebook uses a Superstore-style sales dataset to demonstrate how to load and inspect tabular data.

-## 📌 Project Overview

-Exploratory Data Analysis (EDA) is the process of examining, cleaning, summarizing, and visualizing a dataset before building reports or machine-learning models.

-In this first part, the focus is on understanding the structure of a dataset and learning some of the most useful Pandas DataFrame methods.

 ## 🗂️ Dataset

 The notebook works with `samplesuperstore.csv`.